Duffey Lake Road (Whistler to Lillooet) is a great summer drive in BC

 How long is the Duffey Lake Road?

-Tucked into the Coastal Mountains, the road is 98.8 km (61.39 miles) long, running from Pemberton (north of Whistler in the Pemberton Valley) to Lillooet (formerly Cayoosh Flat on the Fraser River).
-Little commercial traffic follows this route.
-There is no gas station along the route.
-The road was totally paved in 1991.
+Tucked into the Coastal Mountains, the road is 129 km (80.1 miles) long, running from Whistler to Lillooet (formerly Cayoosh Flat on the Fraser River).
+It was totally paved in 1991.

 Is the Duffey Lake Road dangerous?

-Steep hills, sharp hairpins on a hill that set some heavy trucks brakes on fire, and massive drops.
+The road features steep hills, sharp hairpins on a hill that set some heavy trucks brakes on fire, and massive drops.
+The bridges you'll cross are often single lane.
 Areas have high avalanche risks as it is a mountain road, rocks fall on the road almost daily.
+If you're afraid of heights, it's probably best to keep your eyes forward.
 Cell phone coverage is unreliable.
+Little commercial traffic follows this route.
+There is no gas station along the route.

 Is the Duffey Lake Road open?